tlswg/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 # Introduction

-ML-KEM is a key encapsulation method (KEM) defined in the {{NIST-FIPS-203}}.
+ML-KEM is a key encapsulation mechanism (KEM) defined in the {{NIST-FIPS-203}}.
 It is designed to withstand cryptanalytic attacks from quantum computers.

 The {{hybrid}} document defines a framework for combining traditional key exchanges with next-generation key exchange in TLS 1.3.
 The goal of this approach is to provide security against both classical and quantum adversaries while maintaining compatibility with existing infrastructure and protocols.

-This document applies the framework to ML-KEM, a key encapsulation mechanism defined in {{NIST-FIPS-203}}, and specifies code points for the hybrid groups.
+This document applies the framework to ML-KEM and specifies code points for the hybrid groups.

 # Motivation